Francis George: Tributes

 One of George's wishes had been to visit Pope Francis before he died, which proved impossible.
-While George was always careful to express his overall agreement with and obedience to Francis, he said himself that he was confused by what signals Francis was sending.
+While George expressed his overall agreement with and obedience to Francis, he said he was confused by what signals Francis was sending.
 Upon hearing of his death, Francis sent a telegram of condolence to Cupich:

 Saddened to learn of the death of Cardinal Francis E. George, Archbishop Emeritus of Chicago, I offer heartfelt condolences to you, and to the clergy, religious and lay faithful of the Archdiocese.
 With gratitude for Cardinal George's witness of consecrated life as an Oblate of Mary Immaculate, his service to the Church's educational apostolate and his years of episcopal ministry in the Churches of Yakima, Portland and Chicago, I join you in commending the soul of this wise and gentle pastor to the merciful love of God, our heavenly Father.
 To all who mourn the late Cardinal in the sure hope of the Resurrection, I cordially impart my Apostolic Blessing as a pledge of consolation and peace in the Lord.

 The Vatican Secretary of State, Cardinal Pietro Parolin, also sent Cupich a telegram of condolence.